Michel Musson’s home (now Degas House) during the time that Edgar Degas lived here with his Creole Family 1872 – 1873.

 The five month period that Edward Degas spent in New Orleans became a period of recuperation, giving him time to find new direction and re-invent himself.
 His style underwent changes that continued when he returned to Paris, where he became one of the Founding Members of the Impressionist Movement in France.
 With his spirit renewed and a fresh resolve about his work, he went on to become a world famous and successful artist, using several mediums, including oil, pastel. and sculpture.

-New Orleans had been the catalyst.
+New Orleans had been the catalyst for changes in Degas’ life.
 The time spent here and the effect it had on Edgar Degas both personally and as an artist, cannot be overstated.

 Edgar Degas 1834 – 1917.